This quickstart steps you through the process of:

 image.source.imageUrifield with the name of the Cloud Storage bucket where you uploaded the

 Click Execute to send the request to the service.
-After less than one second (typically), the JSON response appears above.
+The JSON response appears above.

 Congratulations!
 You've made your first

-To avoid unnecessary Google Cloud Platform charges, use the Cloud Platform Console to delete your Cloud Storage bucket (and your project) if you do not need them.
+To avoid unnecessary Google Cloud Platform charges, use the GCP Console to delete your Cloud Storage bucket (and your project) if you do not need them.